Disclosure: This post may contain affiliate links.

 - Cherry Tomatoes: I use cherry tomatoes because I prefer the flavor.
 Roma tomatoes will work too.

-- Red Onion: Swap for white onion.
+- Red Onion: Swap for white or yellow onion.

 Step 1: Add all of the ingredients into a mixing bowl.